0

 While not LogicNets specific, windows event logs can sometimes be useful to see what caused a machine crash or other unexpected event.
 These are available through the standard Microsoft Windows Event Manager.

-On LogicNets hosted environments, we monitor and track a wide range of events associated with the WAF, Load Balancer and other infrastructure components.
+For LogicNets-hosted environments, we monitor and track a wide range of events associated with the WAF, Load Balancer, and other infrastructure components.
 If you would like to understand more about this or have questions regarding your on-premise installation, please contact your LogicNets Project Manager.

 Changelog Table

-The changelog table that houses the business and application logging events is located in the data.db and serves as the source of data for the Standard Reporting package.
-Given the growing size of this table over time in larger applications, the desire to move/manipulate data faster, and potentially merge data from multiple sources, it is possible to periodically move data from here to an enterprise db.
-Read this article for more information.
+The data.db contains the changelog table, which stores business and application logging events and serves as the source of data for the Standard Reporting package.
+For actively used applications, this table grows over time, slowing data manipulation speeds.
+To move/manipulate data faster and potentially merge data from multiple sources, you can create a cron job that periodically moves data from here to an enterprise database.
+See Move changelog Data to Enterprise Database with a Cron Job for more details.

 Reply Oldest first